Government

 REDCOM Solutions with Advanced Cryptographic Capabilities

-The REDCOM Secure Voice Gateway is an ACC-compliant integrated solution for Type 1 secure voice gateways tconnect new and legacy SCIP secure voice devices.
-This solution employs a REDCOM HDX system configured with REDCOM’s new Secure Device Interface board – enabling both call control and conferencing
+The REDCOM Secure Voice Gateway is an ACC-compliant integrated solution for Type 1 secure voice gateways to connect new and legacy SCIP secure voice devices.
+This solution employs a REDCOM SVG-1200 and General Dynamics Sectéra vIPer phones as encryptors.
+Powered by REDCOM’s flagship Sigma command and control software, the REDCOM SVG-1200 enables secure multi-party voice conferencing across red and black networks.
+The included REDCOM Conference Manager app provides real-time conference control and attendee information from a browser-based app.

-Each of these Secure Device Interface boards can connect up to four standard production Sectéra vIPer Phones, which act as voice encryptors.
+The REDCOM SVG-1200 can connect up to twelve standard production Sectéra vIPer Phones, which act as voice encryptors.
 The vIPer encryptors are NSA–certified, delivering Type 1 encryption and SCIP interoperability to protect sensitive voice calls classified Top Secret and below.
+If more than 12 secure talk paths are required, multiple SVG-1200 units may be networked together.

 Learn More About the REDCOM Secure Voice Gateway